boazbk/crypto/lec_03_pseudorandom-generators.md

 One of the simplest ways to generate a “randomish” digit from an $n$ digit number is to use a *checksum* - some linear combination of the digits, as is the *cyclic redundancy check* or CRC.
-This motivates the notion of a *linear feedback shift register generator* (LFSR): if the current state is $s\in\zo^n$ then the output is $f(s)$ where $f$ is a linear function (modulo 2) and the new state is obtained by right shifting the previous state and putting $f(s)$ at the leftmost location.
+This motivates the notion of a *linear feedback shift register generator* (LFSR): if the current state is $s\in\{0,1\}^n$ then the output is $f(s)$ where $f$ is a linear function (modulo 2) and the new state is obtained by right shifting the previous state and putting $f(s)$ at the leftmost location.
 That is, $s’_1 = f(s)$ and $s’_i = s_{i-1}$ for
 $i\in\{2,\\ldots,n\}$.

 LFSR's
 have several good properties- if the function $f(\cdot)$ is chosen properly then they can have very long _periods_ (i.e., it takes $2^n$ steps until the state repeats itself), though that also holds for the simple "counter" generator who simply treats the state as a number in $\{0,\ldots,2^n-1\}$ and increments it at every stage, outputting the least significant digit.
 They also have the property that every individual bit is equal to $0$ or $1$ with probability exactly half  (the counter generator also shares this property) as well as (if the function is selected properly) that every two bits are independent from one another (the counter fails badly here - the least significant bits between two consecutive states always flip).
 (Showing the last facts is a great optional exercise.)

 There is a more general notion of a *linear generator* where the new state can be any invertible linear transformation of the previous state.
 That is, we interpret the state $s$ as an element of $\Z_q^t$ for some integers $q,t$,[^Zq] and let $s’=F(s)$ and the output $b=G(s)$ where $F:\Z_q^t\rightarrow\Z_q^t$  and $G:\Z_q^t\rightarrow\Z_q$ are some invertible linear transformation (modulo $q$).
 This includes as a special case the *linear